Head Automatica: Swan Damage and disbandment (2007–2012)

+Reunion (2023)
-It was announced in mid-December 2022, that Head Automatica would play the Furnace Fest in September 2023.

-It was announced in mid-January 2023, that Head Automatica would play the Sad Summer Festival in 2023.
+In mid-December 2022, it was announced that Head Automatica would play the Furnace Fest in September 2023.
+A month later, it was revealed that Head Automatica would be playing at the Sad Summer Festival in July 2023.

+On May 17, 2024, the band released a new single called "Bear The Cross", which marks the band's first release of new material since 2006.